Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Impact of baryonic effects on a -like cluster abundance analysis

-For both Magneticum and TNG simulations, we observe an increasing impact of the baryonic effects on halo masses as stronger priors on the mass-observable scaling relation are assumed.
+For both Magneticum and TNG simulations, we observe an increasing impact of the baryonic effects on halo masses as stronger priors on the mass--observable scaling relation are assumed.
 This is an expected result, as a tighter prior on the scaling relation results in tighter constraints on the cosmological parameters, making cosmological posteriors more sensitive to systematic effects.
-While ignoring baryonic effects in the Magneticum simulations would lead to an IOI of $4.1$ and $2.0$ for $1$ and $3$ percent priors, for TNG-300 these values reduce to $1.8$ and $0.9$, respectively.
-The reason for the smaller impact of baryons predicted by TNG with respect to Magneticum is two-fold.
-As discussed in Sect.~\ref{sec:validation}, the baryon content observed in massive clusters in TNG-300 is closer to the cosmic baryon fraction assumed in this simulation, thus implying a smaller baryon depletion from the feedback model.
-Secondly, while in the Magneticum case the recovered posteriors are centered on the fiducial parameters of the scaling relation, for the TNG case we obtained a shift towards lower values of $\sim 1\sigma$ for both cases in the obtained posteriors for $C_\lambda$ (the parameter controlling the evolution with redshift).
-Therefore, the scaling relation degrees of freedom absorb part of the baryonic impact.
-The absorption of the impact by $C_\lambda$ could be anticipated as it is the only parameter in our mass-observation relation that depends on the background evolution as the baryon fraction also does.
-The redshift dependency of the baryon fraction as a function of mass for the TNG-300 is reported in Table~\ref{tab:par}.
+While ignoring baryonic effects in the Magneticum simulations would lead to an IOI of $4.1$ and $2.0$ for $1$ and $3$ percent priors, respectively, for TNG300 these values reduce to $1.8$ and $0.9$.

+The reasons for the smaller impact of baryons predicted by TNG with respect to Magneticum are two fold. \begin{enumerate} \item Baryon content in TNG300: As mentioned in Section~\ref{sec:validation}, the baryon content in massive clusters observed in TNG300 more closely aligns with the cosmic baryon fraction assumed in this simulation.
+This alignment suggests a smaller depletion of baryons due to feedback mechanisms in TNG300 compared to Magneticum.

+\item Behaviour of scaling relation parameters: In the Magneticum simulations, the recovered posteriors for the scaling relation parameters closely match the fiducial values.
+However, in the TNG simulations, we observe a notable shift toward lower values ---of approximately 1$\sigma$--- in the posteriors for $C_\lambda$, that is, the parameter that controls redshift evolution.
+This shift indicates that the scaling relation in TNG absorbs some of the baryonic impacts.
+Such absorption by $C_\lambda$ is somewhat expected because it is the sole parameter in our mass-observation relation that evolves with background evolution, similar to the baryon fraction.
+The specific redshift dependency of the baryon fraction as a function of mass for TNG300 is detailed in Table~\ref{tab:par}. \end{enumerate}

-Note that, in~\citet{SPT:2018njh} cluster cosmology analysis from the SPT-SZ Survey, $C_\lambda$ is especially degenerate with dark energy equation of state parameter $w$ -- that we have not considered as a cosmological parameter for our forecast.
-The absorption of the baryonic impact on $C_\lambda$ might likely cause biased dark energy constraints in this case.
+We note that, in the ~\citet{SPT:2018njh} cluster cosmology analysis from the SPT-SZ Survey, $C_\lambda$ is especially degenerate with the dark energy equation of state parameter $w,$ which we have not considered as a cosmological parameter for our forecast.
+The absorption of the baryonic impact on $C_\lambda$ is likely to lead to biased dark energy constraints in this case.